Malcomian/Morphmaster/readme.md

 **New Window:** Any link in the app can open the same app in a new window. `ctrl + left click`, `shift + left click`, and `middle mouse click` can open a new instance of the app at the link's target location.
 Any link that starts with "http" will open the user's default internet browser at the link's target location.

-**Uniform Resource Locator:** The app allows spaces in the url of the location bar and escapes the root `#!` url prefix.
+**Uniform Resource Locator:** The app allows spaces in the URL of the location bar and escapes the root `#!` URL prefix.
 Check `_main_controller.js` to see how some basic location bar functionality was added.
 Note that any double spaces will be changed to single spaces.
 This is kind of a neat feature for the purpose of using special URL strings that can represent filenames as route params, although not all types of characters are escaped - just single spaces.
 Be wary of the naming conventions used for components - I'd recommend only using lowercase and spaces and dashes in component names and any filenames that may be used in the URL.

 **Angular-VS-Repeat:** A cool package that can change the way repeated elements are displayed within an AngularJS app.
 It will dramatically decrease load times and search/filtering speeds for very large data sets (like 1,000+ items in a single table).
 See the [official documentation](https://github.com/kamilkp/angular-vs-repeat) for more details on how to use it. (and yes, the demo page is broken for some reason, but the script actually works)